ghdwoals/poc/ch06/question07.md

 (cc) ```*++*q```|
 (dd)```++*(*q)++```|

 First, let's use simple definitions of lvalue and rvalue from [Eli Bendersky] (http://eli.thegreenplace.net/2011/12/15/understanding-lvalues-and-rvalues-in-c-and-c).
 An lvalue: "represents an object that occupies some identifiable location in memory (i.e. has an address)".
-An rvalue "is an expression that does not represent an object occupying some identifiable location in memory".
+An rvalue "is an expression that does not represent an object occupying some **identifiable** location in memory".

 (a) ```m```

 This one is fairly straightforward.
-If ```m``` is type int, its rvalue would be 1008, and its lvalue address would be at 1016.
+If ```m``` is type ```int```, its rvalue would be 1008, and its lvalue address would be at 1016.
 It is pretty easy to see that attempting to assign another (valid) value to ```m``` would be doable because its location is known.
 If ```m``` is ```int*```, its contents would be 1008 (the address it is pointing to), and its lvalue addr would be 1016.
 Again, because its address is clearly known, it can be changed.

 (b) ```v + 1```